stas00/porting/transformers/fairseq-wmt19/README.md

 # Porting fairseq wmt19 translation system to transformers

-This is an attempt to documented how [fairseq wmt19 translation system](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) was ported to [`transformers`](https://github.com/huggingface/transformers/).
+This article is an attempt to documente how [fairseq wmt19 translation system](https://github.com/pytorch/fairseq/tree/master/examples/wmt19) was ported to [`transformers`](https://github.com/huggingface/transformers/).

 I was looking for some interesting project to work on and [Sam Shleifer](https://github.com/sshleifer) suggested I work on [porting a high quality translator](https://github.com/huggingface/transformers/issues/5419).

 I read the short paper: [Facebook FAIR's WMT19 News Translation Task Submission](https://arxiv.org/abs/1907.06616) that describes the original system and decided to give it a try.

-I had no idea how to approach this complex problem and Sam helped me to [break it down to smaller tasks](https://github.com/huggingface/transformers/issues/5419), which was of a great help.
+Initially, I had no idea how to approach this complex project and Sam helped me to [break it down to smaller tasks](https://github.com/huggingface/transformers/issues/5419), which was of a great help.

-I chose to work with the en-ru/ru-en models during porting as I speak both languages.
-It'd have been much more difficult to work with de-en/en-de as I don't speak German, and being able to evaluate the translation quality by just reading and making sense of the outputs at the advanced stages of the porting process saved me a ton of time.
+I chose to work with the pre-trained `en-ru`/`ru-en` models during porting as I speak both languages.
+It'd have been much more difficult to work with `de-en`/`en-de` pairs as I don't speak German, and being able to evaluate the translation quality by just reading and making sense of the outputs at the advanced stages of the porting process saved me a ton of time.

-Also, as I did the porting with the en-ru/ru-en models, I was totally unaware that the de-en/en-de models used a merged vocabulary, whereas the former used 2 separate vocabularies of different sizes.
-So once I did the more complicated work of supported 2 separate vocabularies, it was trivial to get the merged vocabulary to work.
+Also, as I did the initial porting with the `en-ru`/`ru-en` models, I was totally unaware that the `de-en`/`en-de` models used a merged vocabulary, whereas the former used 2 separate vocabularies of different sizes.
+So once I did the more complicated work of supporting 2 separate vocabularies, it was trivial to get the merged vocabulary to work.

 ## Let's cheat

 The first step was to cheat, of course.
-Why make a complex effort when one can make a little one.
-So I wrote a [short notebook](./nbs/cheat.ipynb) that in a few lines of code provided a proxy to fairseq and emulated `transformers` API.
+Why make a big effort when one can make a little one.
+So I wrote a [short notebook](./nbs/cheat.ipynb) that in a few lines of code provided a proxy to `fairseq` and emulated `transformers` API.

-If no other things but basic translation was required, this would have been enough.
+If no other things, but basic translation, was required, this would have been enough.
 But, of course, we wanted to have the full porting, so after having this small victory, I moved onto much harder things.

-## Installations
+## Preparations

-For the sake of this article let's assume that we work under `~/porting`, so let's create this directory:
+For the sake of this article let's assume that we work under `~/porting`, and therefore let's create this directory:
 ```
 mkdir ~/porting
 cd ~/porting